Written by: Michael Laitman

 Breast milk is rich in nutrients and includes antibodies to fight off viruses and bacteria protecting the baby from infections and allergies.
+While those who can’t breastfeed can use baby formula from a site like tastyganics.com, it may not provide that same level of protection.
+In fact, breastfeeding can save a baby’s life.
 It boosts the immune system, reduces infant mortality, and helps for a quicker recovery from common childhood illnesses.
 A Harvard study in 2016 estimated that 3,340 premature deaths a year among both mothers and babies could be prevented in the US alone given adequate breastfeeding.
 It also lowers a mother’s risk of breast and ovarian cancer, and osteoporosis.

 Besides the physical benefits and what laboratory experiments show, breastfeeding is one of the best ways of bonding with a baby.
 It releases oxytocin, which is the hormone responsible for other loving behaviors that make us feel good about a person.